Seadrill - The Market Is Getting Ahead Of Itself

 Transocean (NYSE:RIG), Seadrill's bigger competitor, has previously implied during a conference call that most of the major oil producing companies would wait until crude climbs to $60 a barrel before sanctioning new deepwater projects.
 Transocean has said that thanks to weak oil prices, spending in the offshore market will drop in 2017, which could make things difficult for drillers.

-Besides, the offshore drilling market is still struggling with an excess supply of drilling rigs which has had a negative impact on dayrates.
-Just last month, Seadrill's Chief Commerical Officer Anton Dibowitz admitted that the total number of rigs far exceeds the available jobs.
+Besides, the offshore drilling market is still struggling with an excess supply of drilling rigs, which has had a negative impact on dayrates.
+Just last month, Seadrill's Chief Commercial Officer Anton Dibowitz admitted that the total number of rigs far exceeds the available jobs.
 Seadrill has previously predicted that 2017 is going to be "another tough year" for the industry that will continue to struggle with excess supply of drilling rigs.

 Weak oil prices and a glut of drilling rigs will remain a major headwind for all offshore drillers, and that's going to hurt Seadrill's revenues, earnings and cash flows in 2017.
 But the fact that Seadrill has significant exposure to floaters puts the company at a disadvantage as compared to those offshore drillers who have greater exposure to jack-ups.

 As per Seadrill's latest fleet status report, it had 17 floaters and 17 jack-ups working in different parts of the world.
 But floaters have significantly higher dayrates than jack-ups.
-Not surprisingly, more than 70% of the company's third quarter revenues came from floaters.
+Not surprisingly, more than 70% of the company's third-quarter revenues came from floaters.
 Floaters are used on deepwater and ultra-deepwater projects which are capital intensive in nature and could be the slowest to recover.
 The company, therefore, is exposed to a delayed recovery.

 Furthermore, despite reducing its debt levels, Seadrill continues to have a highly levered balance sheet.
 The company still has $8.9 billion of net debt, which is the largest debt load in the industry.
 This translates into a net debt ratio of 47%, also the highest in the industry.

-What I find particularly alarming is that $3.13 billion of that debt is current portion of long term debt, meaning this debt will expire within 12 months.
+What I find particularly alarming is that $3.13 billion of that debt is current portion of long-term debt, meaning this debt will expire within 12 months.
 This could be a problem for a company that could face declining revenues and cash flows due to the challenging business environment and has just $1.3 billion in cash reserves.
 The company badly needs to restructure its debt as soon as possible.
 But it seems like the management is finding it difficult to negotiate with creditors.
-Earlier this year, the company said that it would refinance the debt by the end of 2016 but recently Per Wullf, Seadrill's CEO, said that it will conclude the overall restructuring plans "by April 2017".
+Earlier this year, the company said that it would refinance the debt by the end of 2016, but recently Per Wullf, Seadrill's CEO, said that it will conclude the overall restructuring plans "by April 2017."
 The company's weak financial health makes it a high-beta investment.

 For these reasons, I believe the rally in Seadrill stock isn't justified.
 Investors should avoid this stock until we begin to see the first meaningful signs of a turnaround and the company restructures its debt.